 The Incredible Hulk takes place sometime between Iron Man and Avengers, as evidenced by Tony Stark’s appearance in the post-credits scene.
 Again, for audiences, there was no real reason to assume the film took place anytime other than its real-world release date of 2008, but future film releases would further complicate the picture.

-#15 on The 20 Best Marvel Moviessee more on The Incredible Hulk
+#67 on The Best Movies for Familiessee more on The Incredible Hulk

 MCU Timeline: 2008-2011 (six months after Iron Man)